dnsimple/dnsimple-support/content/articles/github-sync.markdown

 ---
-title: GitHub Pages
+title: Synchronize Zones from GitHub
-excerpt: How to point your root or apex domain to GitHub Pages using DNSimple.
+excerpt: How to synchronize your zones from GitHub.
 categories:
 - Features
 ---